mk-fg/fgtk/README.rst

 systemd-cglog
 ^^^^^^^^^^^^^

-Script to log JSON-lines with all available cgroup stats for matched unit file(s), as well as their start/stop events.
+Script to log JSON-lines with available cpu/mem/io cgroup stats for matched unit file(s), as well as their start/stop events.

-Uses ``systemctl list-units -ao json`` to find/fnmatch initial set of units to monitor and `systemd.journal`_ from there to add/remove units from set and log start/stop events.
+Uses ``systemctl list-units -ao json`` to find/fnmatch initial set of units (unless --new option is used) to monitor and `systemd.journal`_ from there to add/remove units from set and log start/stop events.

 Scrapes contents of cpu.stat, memory.stat and io.stat cgroup nodes on configurable -i/--poll-interval, translating their contents to cpu/mem/io-prefixed json keys, and device names for io stats.
+Runs until stopped or there's nothing more to monitor with --stop option.
 Uses configurable RotatingFileHandler for output json-lines log.

 Intended use is collecting temporary data for some testing/debugging cgroup(s), docker containers and such (use e.g. prometheus_ for anything more long-term instead)::

-  # systemd-cglog /dev/stdout 'docker-*.scope'
+  # systemd-cglog -ns /dev/stdout 'docker-*.scope'
   {"ts": 1657877464.7816184, "ev": "start", "u": "docker-ef7c216d.scope"}
   {"ts": 1657877464.7819324, "ev": "stat", "u": "docker-ef7c216d.scope",
     "cpu.usage_usec": 240007, "cpu.user_usec": 205953, "cpu.system_usec": 34054, ...
-    "mem.anon": 74563584, "mem.file": 24576, "mem.kernel": 745472, "mem.kernel_stack": 98304, ...
+    "mem.anon": 74563584, "mem.file": 24576, "mem.kernel": 745472, ...
     "io.vda.rbytes": 1416105984, "io.vda.wbytes": 372867072, "io.vda.rios": 68490, ... }
   ...
   {"ts": 1657877504.207708, "ev": "stop", "u": "docker-ef7c216d.scope"}

+Metrics collected this way can then be filtered/disaggregated by jq_ or a trivial script and visualized separately as needed.
+Idea here is just to gather all useful numbers over time.

 .. _systemd.journal: https://www.freedesktop.org/software/systemd/python-systemd/journal.html